 Ensure your practice’s NAP is consistent on every platform

 The acronym NAP stands for name, address, and phone number.
-These details must remain consistent across all platforms, which will primarily include your website, social media, and directory listings.
+These details must remain consistent across all platforms, primarily including your website, social media, and directory listings.
 This helps search engines like Google know that your business is legitimate and credible.
 Plus, it will make it much easier for them to provide your details to relevant patients, as there will be no questions about what they are.

 Having a consistent NAP will make it easier for potential patients to find your practice and will make sure search engines offer similar and accurate results across all platforms.